stafwag/blog/_posts/2020-10-25-rpi2_freebsd_firewall.md

 title: "Use a raspberry-pi 2 as a firewall with FreeBSD"
 date: 2020-10-25 06:45:50 +0200
 comments: true
-categories: [ freebsd, fp, raspberrypi, rpi, arm, alix, pcengines ]
+categories: [ freebsd, pf, raspberrypi, rpi, arm, alix, pcengines ]
 excerpt_separator: <!--more-->
 ---